MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/create-a-new-table-object.md

 This parameter has no effect on creating a freeform SQL table.

 - The `columnMergeOption` query parameter is used to define column merge options.
-For example, let's say a project includes a table named Table1 with a C1 column, whose data type is char(1).
-When adding a new table named Table2 with a C1 column and a data type of char(4), columns' data types are modified in the following ways to keep things consistent:
+For example, a project includes a table named Table1 with a C1 column and a char(1) data type.
+When you add a new table named Table2 with a C1 column and char(4) data type, the column data types are modified in the following ways for consistency:

 - `reuse_any`: Updates the column data type to use the most recent column definition.
-In the example above, the column data type for C1 is changed to char(4) since Table2 was added after Table1.
+In the example above, the column data type for C1 is updated to char(4) because Table2 was added after Table1.

 - `reuse_compatible_data_type`: Updates the column data type to use the data type with the largest precision or scale.
-In the example above, the column data type for C1 is changed to char(4), as defined in Table2.
+In the example above, the column data type for C1 is updated to char(4), as defined in Table2.

 - `reuse_matched_data_type`: Renames the column in the newly added table to allow it to have different data types.
 In the example above, column C1 uses char(1) for Table1.
 Column C1 in Table2 is defined as a separate copy of C1 and uses char(4).
-This option can cause unwanted schema changes and should be used only when necessary.
-If this value is not set, use the option that is set on the warehouse catalog setting.
+This option can cause unwanted schema changes and should only be used when necessary.
+If this value is not set, use the option that is applied on the warehouse catalog setting.

 - The `tablePrefixOption` query parameter defines the table prefix.
 This parameter has no effect on a freeform SQL table.
 Otherwise, use one of the following options: